PopovEvgeniy/gview/readme.txt

 License

-This program is distributed under GNU GENERAL PUBLIC LICENSE
+This program is distributed under the GNU GENERAL PUBLIC LICENSE.

-Contact

-You can send me a letter to tuzik87@inbox.ru.

 About program modification